Acceleration is the Key to Drag Reduction in Turbulent Flow

-A more compelling result is revealed, however, when we plot the data in terms of the non-dimensional acceleration $a^+ = A^+/T^+ = \omega^2 \nu d/(2\pi u_{\tau 0}^3)$, as in Fig. 2.
-Immediately, we see a convincing collapse of our data, as shown in Fig. 2a, and our data now agrees well with that of Choi \& Graham \cite{choi1998drag}, at least for $T^+_{osc} > 150$ (Fig. 2b).
-The scaling previously considered by Choi et al. \cite{choi2002drag} using $V_c^+=a_5^+ y_d^+/(A^+Re_\tau^{0.2})$, where $y_d^+$ represents the influence range of the Stokes layer, and $a_5^+$ is a measure of the acceleration of the Stokes layer at $y^+=5$, did not collapse the data.
-Neither did the parameter $S^+ = a_m^+l^+/A_m^+$ proposed by Quadrio \& Ricco \cite{quadrio2004critical}, where $A_m^+$ and $a_m^+$ are the maximum spanwise velocity and acceleration, respectively, during a cycle, and $l^+$ is the penetration depth of the Stokes layer.
+A more compelling result is revealed when we plot the data in terms of the non-dimensional acceleration $a^+ = A^+/T^+ = A \nu /(T u_{\tau 0}^3)$, as in Fig. 2.
+Immediately, we see a convincing collapse of our data (Fig. 2a), and our data now also agrees well with that of Choi \& Graham \cite{choi1998drag}, at least for $T^+ > 150$ (Fig. 2b).
+This is in marked contrast to previous scaling based on $A^+$ or $T^+$, or on other parameters such as the influence range of the Stokes layer \cite{choi2002drag, quadrio2004critical}, as shown in the Supplementary Materials.